-- (a) The procedure for e-voting on the day of the AGM is same as the instructions mentioned above for remote e-voting. - (b) Only those Members, who will be present in the AGM through VC / OAVM facility and have not casted their vote on the Resolutions through remote e-voting and are otherwise not barred from doing so, shall be eligible to vote through e-voting system in the AGM. - (c) Members who have voted through remote e-voting will be eligible to attend the AGM.
-However, they will not be eligible to vote at the AGM. - (d) For details of the person who may be contacted for any assistance connected with the facility for e-voting on the day of the AGM, please refer Note No. 9 above.
+- 1. The procedure for e-Voting on the day of the AGM is same as the instructions mentioned above for remote e-voting. - Only those Members/ shareholders, who will be present in the AGM through VC/OAVM facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system in the AGM. - 3.
+Members who have voted through Remote e-Voting will be eligible to attend the AGM.
+However, they will not be eligible to vote at the AGM. - 4.
+The details of the person who may be contacted for any grievances connected with the facility for e-Voting on the day of the AGM shall be the same person mentioned for Remote e-voting.